highlights of operations

 fighting AIDS and helping the sick

-Chevron works with the Women Organization for Modern Economy and Nursing, a nongovernmental organization based in Phnom Penh.
-In 2010, our partnership organized a charity event to provide food for orphans and children affected by HIV/AIDS.
+In 2010, Chevron worked with the Women Organization for Modern Economy and Nursing, a nongovernmental organization based in Phnom Penh.
+Our partnership has organized a charity event to provide food for orphans and children affected by HIV/AIDS.

-In 2011, Chevron and Cambodian HIV/AIDS Education and Care organized a charity event for People Living With HIV/AIDS and the Orphans and Vulnerable Children Project.
-The event provided necessities for 250 needy people from Kandal Province.
+Chevron and Cambodian HIV/AIDS Education and Care organized a charity event for People Living With HIV/AIDS and the Orphans and Vulnerable Children Project.
+The event provided necessities for 250 needy people from Kandal province.

-Chevron sponsored daylong seminars in 2010 and 2011 to help high school graduates prepare for success after high school.
+Chevron sponsored daylong seminars to help high school graduates prepare for success after high school in 2009, 2010 and 2011.
 The event, organized by the nonprofit Help Our Homeland, was the first of its kind in Cambodia and the largest postsecondary seminar ever held in Phnom Penh.
 The two seminars attracted more than 4,400 young people from around the nation.

-In 2010, following a tragic bridge stampede, Chevron donated food to 130 victims being treated at Kosamak Hospital in Phnom Penh.
+Following a tragic bridge stampede in 2010, Chevron donated food to 130 victims being treated at Kosamak Hospital in Phnom Penh.

-In 2014, Chevron organized the Caltex Beach Clean-up Campaign at Ochheuteal Beach of Sihanouk Ville City.
-Volunteers picked up and categorized trash along the shoreline.
+In 2014, Chevron organized the Caltex Beach Clean-up Campaign at Ochheuteal Beach of Sihanouk Ville city.
+Volunteers picked up trash along the shoreline and categorized it.
 Chevron also donated 10 trash cans to be placed in public areas along the beach.

-In December 2015, Chevron organized the Week of Caring campaign at Otracheakchet Primary School in the village of Otracheakchet, in Sihanouk Ville Province.
+In 2015, Chevron organized the Week of Caring campaign at Otracheakchet Primary School in the village of Otracheakchet, in Sihanouk Ville province.
 Chevron volunteers spruced up the classrooms and the school grounds.
 Chevron also donated helmets to teachers and educational materials to the school.

-In Cambodia, Chevron supports programs that promote safe driving, with a focus on motorcycle safety.
-In 2010, in partnership with Handicap International and the National Road Safety Committee, we distributed 260 helmets to students and teachers.
+Chevron supports programs that promote safe driving in Cambodia, with a focus on motorcycle safety.
+In partnership with Handicap International and the National Road Safety Committee, we distributed 260 helmets to students and teachers in 2010.
 The following year, we again partnered with Handicap International, distributing 220 helmets to teachers and students at Preak Leab High School.

-In June 2015, we partnered with the Asia Injury Prevention Foundation once again.
-This time to organize a Week of Caring.
+In 2015, we partnered with the Asia Injury Prevention Foundation once again, this time to organize a Week of Caring.
 At two primary schools in Phnom Penh, fences were painted and murals were drawn that promote road safety awareness.

 record of achievement